alcy/perlweb/README.md

 # About

-This is a fork of the [perlweb](https://github.com/perlorg/perlweb) project, aimed at dockerizing the perl.org sites.
+This is a fork of the [perlweb](https://github.com/perlorg/perlweb) project to test the development of the sites in docker.

 ## Build docker image & Run docker container
 ```sh